jenkinsci/cloudbees-jenkins-advisor-plugin/README.md

 Try adjusting the idle timeout period.

-See the [CloudBees Jenkins Advisor Upload Timeout](#CloudBees-Jenkins-Advisor-Upload-Timeout) section for how to do that.
+See the [Jenkins Health Advisor by CloudBees Upload Timeout](#CloudBees-Jenkins-Advisor-Upload-Timeout) section for how to do that.

 ### File is not a normal file.

 Bundle uploads fail with:

 ```
-The CloudBees Jenkins Advisor upload failed: ERROR: Issue while uploading file to bundle upload service: An error occurred while checking server status during bundle upload.
+The Jenkins Health Advisor by CloudBees upload failed: ERROR: Issue while uploading file to bundle upload service: An error occurred while checking server status during bundle upload.
 Message: com.cloudbees.jenkins.plugins.advisor.client.AdvisorClient$InsightsUploadFileException: Exception trying to upload support bundle.
 Message: File is not a normal file.
 ```